 In connection with the above-referenced investigations, in the period from mid-2012 to early 2013, three financial institutions entered into settlements with the U.K. Financial Services Authority, U.S. Commodity Futures Trading Commission and U.S. Department of Justice (DOJ).
 While the terms of the various settlements differed, they all involved significant financial penalties and regulatory consequences.
-For example, one financial institution's settlement included a Deferred Prosecution Agreement, pursuant to which the DOJ agreed to defer prosecution of criminal charges against that entity provided that the financial institution satisfies the terms of the Deferred Prosecution Agreement.
-The terms of the other two financial institutions' settlements included Non-Prosecution Agreements, pursuant to which the DOJ agreed not to file criminal charges against the entities so long as certain conditions are met.
+For example, one financial institution's settlement included a Deferred Prosecution Agreement, pursuant to which the DOJ agreed to defer prosecution of criminal charges against that entity provided that the financial institutions' settlements included Non-Prosecution Agreement, pursuant to which the DOJ agreed not to file criminal charges against the entities so long as certain conditions are met.
 In addition, affiliates of two of the financial institutions agreed to plead guilty to a crime in a United States court for related conduct.